imbolc/axum-client-ip/README.md

 A client IP address extractor for Axum

-It sequentially tries to find a non-local ip in:
+It sequentially looks for an IP in:

 - `x-forwarded-for` header (de-facto standard)
 - `x-real-ip` header